 Rohrabacher said the meeting had taken place at the Capitol Hill Club in Washington.
 “In retrospect, I don’t remember [Manafort] talking about specifically who it was who had given him a contact,” he said.
 “Frankly, I don’t remember if it was the Russians or the Ukraines… He certainly wasn’t trying to twist my arm on any policy issue.”

-Described as “one of Russia’s most reliable defenders in Congress,” Rohrabacher told Politico on June 28, 2017 that Manafort was “an old friend” of his.
+Described as “one of Russia’s most reliable defenders in Congress,” Rohrabacher told Politico last June 28 that Manafort was “an old friend” of his.
 “After the dinner I think he gave me a very modest campaign contribution,” the Congressman recalled.
 Manafort subsequently donated $1,000 to the “Committee to Re-Elect Congressman Rohrabacher,” according to campaign finance records.
 Rohrabacher said they talked about Manafort’s work in Ukraine, “but it wasn’t the main focus of the dinner.”